 The Lloyd Holly Smith Award for Exceptional Service to the School of Medicine was established in 2000 to recognize exceptional career service that has resulted in broad and long-lasting benefit to the School of Medicine.
 The award is named for Lloyd H. (Holly) Smith, Jr., whose 35-year career as chair of medicine and associate dean exemplified such an outstanding career effort.

-Nominations are sought for three categories -- faculty member, exempt staff and non-exempt staff.
+Nominations are sought for up to four awards in the following categories: faculty with more than 10 years of service, faculty with 5 to 10 years of service, and up to two staff awards.
 The winners are deemed to exhibit those qualities best exemplified by Holly Smith: dedication to the School of Medicine, diversity in roles played, commitment to sustaining UCSF's position as a world-class institution, and accomplishing all of the above with humor and grace.

 Please contact Stephanie Belger at (415) 476-1279 with any questions.

 |Lawrence Tierney (2005)||Kathy Healy (2008)|

 |Dan Lowenstein (2006)||Marge O’Halloran (2009)|

 |Samuel Barondes (2013)||Cliff Skinner (2014)|